wildcomputations/wp-gpx-maps/readme.txt

 == Changelog ==

 = X.X.XX =
+* Added: new map type Thunderforest - Outddors (OSM3)
-* Fixed: In Settings and Help the maps provider changed from open cycle map to Thunderforest
+* Fixed: In Settings and Help changed to the correct maps provider from open cycle map to Thunderforest
-* Fixed: If Thunderforest API key is entered, Thunderforest maps can be selected in the output instead of Open Cycle Map maps
+* Fixed: In the output map changed to the correct maps provider from open cycle map to Thunderforest
-* Fixed: in map footer is now the correct URL from the map provider
+* Fixed: in map footer for each map, the corresponding map provider is displayed with URL
 * Added: PHP version notices, WordPress 5.3 requires PHP 5.6.20
 * Added: Missing entries for add and delete options
 * Changed: Style for output moved in a seperate file